project-gemmi/gemmi/docs/analysis.rst

 Now a little script to illustrate subgraph isomorphism.
-The script takes a (three-letter-)code of a molecule that is to be used as a pattern and finds CCD entries that contain such a a substructure.
+The script takes a (three-letter-)code of a molecule that is to be used as a pattern and finds CCD entries that contain such a substructure.
 As in the previous example, hydrogens and bond types are ignored.

 .. literalinclude:: ../examples/ccd_subgraph.py